RBC Capital Mkts lifts Medtronic plc [MDT] price estimate. Who else is bullish?

 Sponsored

-Delivers top and bottom line ahead of expectations, with strength in Cardiovascular and Neuroscience portfolios.
+Medtronic plc (NYSE: MDT), a global leader in healthcare technology, today announced it will participate in the 43rd annual Cowen healthcare conference on Monday, March 6, 2023.

-Medtronic plc (NYSE:MDT) today announced financial results for its third quarter of fiscal year 2023, which ended January 27, 2023.
+Karen Parkhill, Medtronic executive vice president and chief financial officer, will answer questions on the company beginning at 10:30 a.m.
+EST (9:30 a.m.
+CST).

-Medtronic plc stock has also gained 1.30% of its value over the past 7 days.
-However, MDT stock has inclined by 6.94% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -10.01% and gained 10.00% year-on date.
+Medtronic plc stock has also loss -1.66% of its value over the past 7 days.
+However, MDT stock has inclined by 5.53% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -9.50% and gained 7.30% year-on date.

 Here’s what leading stock market gurus have to say about Medtronic plc [MDT]: